FAQ

 Table of Contents

 The default install is intentionally lightweight.
-It includes the core API (create_llm, BasicSession, tool definitions, structured output plumbing) and small dependencies.
-Heavy dependencies live behind install extras.
+It includes the core API (create_llm, BasicSession, tool definitions, structured output plumbing) and uses only small dependencies (pydantic, httpx).

 Which extra do I need for my provider?